Undergraduate Course: Product Design 2A: Object Autopsy (DESI08081)

-Through a series of talks, practical activities, and studio and workshop-based projects, students will investigate the provenance of contemporary artefacts through an object autopsy to better understand how components are manufactured and assembled into the objects we know.
+Through a series of talks, activities, and projects, students will investigate the provenance of contemporary artefacts through an object autopsy to better understand how components are manufactured and assembled into the objects we know.
 Autopsy describes the inspection and investigation of objects through disassembly to determine how the product functioned, what materials are used and how the components were manufactured and assembled.
 Traditional, established and future methods of production will be explored across additive and subtractive methods of manufacture, in addition to advanced and distributed processes.
 Students will engage with the principles of the course through both the deconstruction of existing products as well as the design of the new through an iterative design sketching and modelling process.

 1. Introduce students to the primary principles of historical, contemporary and future manufacturing

 2. Introduce students to the complex network of processes, materials and systems that is required to bring an artefact in to the world.

 3. Develop student skills in understanding the properties and behaviour of materials and how manufacturing processes transform them toward their use in designed products.

 4. Through talks and practical projects engage students in an understanding of manufacturing through the design and development of a product of their own.

 5. Apply 3D software skills to the process of design and manufacture.

 Entry Requirements (not applicable to Visiting Students)

 ||Other requirements|| If this course is Core to your programme, you will automatically be enrolled.
 For all other students, including Design students, the course is open on a first come, first served basis until the course is full.
 This course may have limited availability for non-Design students.
 Please contact the Course Organiser if you wish to enrol.